Gurrt/software-process/assignment-2/power.md

 It seems that this culture of fear resulted that on vital reports were not reacted on the right way.
 For example on April 4, 2013 a 15-page document by McKinsey & Co. warns among others the CMS administrator that there was insufficient end-to-end testing and advises that a limited initial launch of the website would be ideal.
 This reports surfaced only half November 2013.
 One and a half month after the lauch.
 The advise in this report was not followed, because there were only two weeks of end-to-end testing before the launch took place for all the users and there was no limited initial lauch.
 Also other reports and warnings were discarded like that the website as of September 30 could handle only about 1100 users at a time, even though officials have said it should have been able to accomodate perhaps as many as 60,000 users.
 It seems that people were afraid to be fired or were afraid that the Republicans would use such reports to try to delay or cancel the whole project and with that the whole Obamacare bill.

 Robert Kennedy [8] also stated that he met with an employee of one of the site contractors who was in charge of software “security.”
 When he asked her which penetration threats she had prepared for, she responded that she didn’t think about such things: she was in charge of “risk assessment.”.
 In contractor terms, that meant the risk of government contract nonfulfillment.
 She saw that her job was to ensure that a software audit confirmed that the software was “secure” as defined in the contract.
 So the overall security objective was not to make sure that the system was difficult to hack, but that the contractual terms were met.

-######Intervention
+####Intervention
-The question that you could ask is after reading the analysis is why did not someone intervine?
+The question that you could ask is after reading the previous part is: why does someone does not intervine and ends the project or replaces contractors?
 This is not a question that I can answer, but I can speculate about this with the information we have.

+####So who is really control?
 My speculation is that there was a political will and power to make Obamacare a success.
 Therefore everything was put into place to get the HealtCare.gov system up and running as soon as possible.
 The costs were not a priority and issues about for example performance were neglected.
 The Democrats wanted to get system to work on 1 October 2013.
 I think it is an achievement that there was some kind of a workable system created in two years time with so many parties involved.
 Because after the Obamacare was signed it took one and a half year before CGI Federal got the FFM contract.
 To get a project of this magnitude finished in two years is very challenging if not impossible.

 In 2014 the contract of CGI Federal was not extended and they were replaced by Accenture Federal on 2014, February 28 [14].
 But why did Accenture replaced CGI?
 “Marilyn Tavenner, the CMS administrator, and Kathleen Sebelius, the U.S. health secretary, each told Congress in hearings late last year that CGI had failed to meet expectations under its contract.”
 [21].
 But is it a good choice replacing one big consultancy company with another?
 Accenture did led construction of California’s better-performing state system [21].
 According to a blog of Luke Chung [20] big government contractors like CGI and Accenture are to big to be fired.
 Also the have no accountabillity according to Chung. ”The large companies can deflect the blame and legally challenge any attempt to hold them accountable”.
 Chung also states: “What happened with Healthcare.gov is exactly what our system encourages contractors to do.
 Had the contractors finished on time and properly, they would have made less money than delivering a flawed system.”.
-This problem also occurs in the Netherlands.
+This kind of situations also occur in the Netherlands.
 A documentary called “the spaghetticode” [22] is about failed IT-projects.
 One case that is mentioned in this documentary is about a big consultancy company called Cap Gemini.
 The assignment was to modernize a system for one of the agencies of the department of Social Affairs called the SVB.
 The system that needed to be modernized is responsible for payment of allowances and retirement.
 The conclusion is that the government finally pulls the plug out of the system without it functioned one day.
 Curiously, the Capgemini bills are simply paid.
 The damage: tens of millions of euros of taxpayers' money seem to have disappeared.

+####Is the power in balance?
+My point of view is that it is not.
+CMS has to do what the Obama administration tells them to do and follow their political agenda.
+Even dispite all warnings [1] [3] and even if it is impossible to get it done.
+Shouldn’t it be possible for the CMS to say to politican: “no, we can’t”?

+######Knowledge is power
+From all the sources in read (see references below) I get the idea that CMS and politicans are experts in legislation, but know litte about IT.
+On the other hand the contractors are experts in IT (or you expect them to be).
+If you take the maxim “knowledge is power”, then you could argue that the contractors have a big advantage towards the government.

-But did the government learned from his failure?
+####Did the government learned from his failure?

-I think first of all that the needs to be culture were people can make mistakes and don’t get fired or get the feeling the will.
+I can’t tell because I do not have enough information.
+But here are my thoughts.
+Robert Kennedy [8] noted that there was a culture of fear.
+According to the complaince theory of Etzoini [7] this will create a hostile environment.
+My thought is that in a hostile environment people can not work optimal, because they bussy first feeling them save and cover up the mistakes the made.
+This is also what Robert Kennedy noticed [8].
+I don’t know if the culture is changing within the U.S. government, but I argue that the use of more calculative and normative power as Etzoini calls it [7] will be beneficial.

 Next to that I think that the risks of projects needs to be put more at the contractor side.
 I don’t know if this is the case for FFM contract with Accenture.

-From my experience in the past as an employee of Accenture and reading all the HealthCare.gov reports I come to the conclusion that when tendering a big IT government project always the usual suspects pop up: Accenture, CGI, Atos, Capgemini [23].
-There is little competition.
+From my experience in the past as an employee of Accenture and reading all the HealthCare.gov reports, I see a certain pattern.
+The pattern is that at the end of a tender of a big IT government project always the usual suspects pop up as the winners like Accenture, CGI, Atos, Capgemini [23].
+There seems to be little competition.
 I think it will benefit the government if it changes the tender process so that there will be more competitors.
 Especially if these contractors focus on delivering software that works(functional, performance, etcetera wise) instead of just delivering what the requirements tell to do and charging extra money for everything extra you didn’t think of.
 Another way is that the government is stating there requirements better, but I think this doesn’t happen because the don’t have IT-experience to know which security risk are out there.

 ###REFERENCES